-The Community Hymn Sing held in March was such a wonderful success, we’re doing it again!
+The Community Choir Sing held in March was such a wonderful success, we’re doing it again!

 Participating choirs are: